Trade Bitcoin Trading

 Bitcoin Leverage & Margin Explanation & Example

 Margin required : It is the sum of money your crypto broker requires from you to open a trade.
-It's denoted in percentages.
+It's denoted in percents.

 Equity : It's the total sum of capital you've got in your account.

-This is why you should always ensure you have got a lot of free margin.
-To do this never trade more than 5 percent of your trading account, in fact two % is recommended.
+That is why you should always make sure you have a lot of available margin, by never trading more than 5 percent of your trading account: two % is better.

 Get More Lessons & Courses: